 Congratulations!
 Mission accomplished!
 You now have a New York 501(c)(3) Nonprofit NGO.
 Now go change the world!

-Bonus: Obtaining New York Sales and Use Tax Exemption for your Nonprofit
+Bonus: Obtaining New York Sales and Use Tax, and Franchise Tax, Exemptions for your 501(c)(3) Nonprofit

 This blog post is provided for general informational purposes only.
 It is not legal advice, and should not be a substitute for legal advice.
 If you have questions or comments about the post, or would like to learn more about something in the post, please feel free to contact me.